steadfast-collective/pwheslop.com/content/collections/pages/speaking.md

       -
         type: text
         text: 'A deep dive into many make-or-break moments as we juggled running a full-time agency and a full-time product before moving onto our playbook for growth and our automated future.'
-  -
-    type: heading
-    attrs:
-      level: 2
-    content:
-      -
-        type: text
-        text: 'Your first 100 customers.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Acquiring your first 100 customers will always be the hardest. ' -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'I open our playbook and share lessons from successful and not-so-successful product launches over the last ten years.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'I''ve distilled all those learnings into our strategy for acquiring your first 100 customers.'
 ---
 # Pete Heslop
 Hi, I'm Pete, Managing Director at Steadfast Collective, my passion is working with smart creatives to craft digital applications that bring people together.